©ShawnFitzgerald8.jpg

-Elsewhere is a new opera by Michael Gallen based on the radical 1919 Monaghan Asylum Soviet, made in co-production with the Abbey Theatre and in association with Miroirs Étendus and Once Off Productions.
+Elsewhere is a new opera by Michael Gallen based on the radical story of the 1919 Monaghan Asylum Soviet, made in co-production with the Abbey Theatre, in association with French ensemble Miroirs Étendus and Once Off Productions.

 In 1919, the staff of the Monaghan Asylum barricaded the hospital gates and declared themselves an independent Soviet commune.
 Their strike brought asylum workers and patients together in collective action, presenting a revolutionary vision of what a care-centred society could look like.